 - Unplug your game consoles, which, on an annual basis, can consume more electricity on standby than in use, as well as any other electronics that you seldom use.

-Your pool may account for approximately 70% of your summer electricity bill.
-That’s huge!
-In fact, the electricity your pool uses in summer is comparable to the consumption of all your household appliances in an entire year.
-Luckily, with a few changes and a wide range of available pool products—efficient pumps, timers and solar covers—you can achieve major savings.
+Your pool may account for about 70% of your summer electricity bill.
+Luckily, with a few changes and a wide range of pool products—timers, solar covers, efficient pumps and heat pumps—you can achieve major savings.

 - Install a timer on your unheated pool to stop the pump for 6 to 12 hours a day and save close to 45% on filtration-related electricity costs.
 If you don’t use a timer, you can save energy by turning off the pump of your unheated pool.

 - Use a solar pool cover every day, especially at night and even when temperatures are high.
-Be relying less on your pool heater and letting the sun do some of the work, you could save up to 50% on your water heating costs.
-For example, using a solar pool cover every day on an above-ground (5.4 m [18 ft.]) or in-ground (5.4 m [18 ft.] x 11 [36 ft.]) pool could help you save $110 and $230, respectively.
+By relying less on your pool heater and letting the sun do some of the work, you could save up to 45% on your water heating costs.

 Don’t forget your spa

-- Put the cover on after each use to retain heat.
+- Put the cover back on after each use to retain heat.